paper-trail-gem/paper_trail/README.md

     >> @book.author_ids = [@solzhenistyn.id, @dostoyevsky.id]
     >> @book.authors = []

+Having said that, you can get the first one (`@book.authors.delete @tolstoy`) working with this [monkey patch](http://stackoverflow.com/questions/2381033/how-to-create-a-full-audit-log-in-rails-for-every-table/2381411#2381411).
+Many thanks to Danny Trelogan for pointing it out.

 There may be a way to store authorship versions, probably using association callbacks, no matter how the collection is manipulated but I haven't found it yet.
 Let me know if you do.